 Property, plant and equipment are initially stated at cost and depreciated using the straight-line method.
-Test equipment, computer equipment, purchased software, furniture and fixtures, product tooling and vehicles are depreciated over lives ranging from thirteen months to six years.
-Leasehold improvements are depreciated over the shorter of the related remaining lease period or useful life.
+Land is not depreciated.
 Buildings are depreciated over 50 years.
-Land is not depreciated.
+Leasehold improvements are depreciated over the shorter of the related remaining lease period or useful life, not to exceed 5 years.
+Product tooling is depreciated over 13 months.
+Computer equipment, purchased software, vehicles, production equipment, and furniture and fixtures, are depreciated over lives ranging from 2 to 5 years.
 Amortization of equipment under capital leases is included in depreciation expense.

 Expenditures for repairs and maintenance are expensed as incurred.
 Expenditures for major renewals and betterments that extend the useful lives of existing property, plant and equipment are capitalized and depreciated.
-Upon retirement or disposition of property, plant and equipment, any resulting gain or loss is recognized in other income (expense), net, in the consolidated statements of operations.
+Upon retirement or disposition of property, plant and equipment, any resulting gain or loss is recognized in other income, net, in the consolidated statements of operations.